 At the beginning of the 1980s, Canadian investment in Asia was heavily concentrated in Australia and Indonesia.
 Since that time, investment in Singapore and Hong Kong has grown rapidly.
 Australia is now the country in which Canada has the most investment.
-Canada’s outward FDI to China grew remarkably from 2000 to 2014 and in 2016 China was the second designation of FDI for Canada.
-Outward investment in Vietnam has registered a negative balance for the past three years.
-In 2016, the total stock of Canadian outward investment to Asia increased 2% over 2015.
+Canada’s outward FDI to China grew remarkably from 2000 to 2014 and in 2017 China was the second designation of FDI for Canada.
+Outward investment in Vietnam has registered a negative balance in 2014 and 2015.
+In 2017, the total stock of Canadian outward investment to the listed countries increased by 4% over 2016.

 |Canadian Outward Foreign Direct Investment to Asia|